 Anywhere in CR: Don't assume hotels have air conditioning (or hot water).
 Always double check.

-Gary about 5 years agoAnswered by Gary LaPointe via WorldNomads.com
+Gary over 7 years agoAnswered by Gary LaPointe via WorldNomads.com

 (Ran out of typing space above)

 I've spent weeks in the Montezuma, Costa Rica area and not been bored.
 But I like the waterfalls in the hills and the one the pours into the ocean.
 So check out the links and videos above.

 WiFi is very common but you'll want to double-check on that too for your hotel.

 Roads are bad in that area, IF you rent you'll want a 4x4.
 The rental place will probably make you get one.
 I rarely rent a car these days, I take shuttle busses that pick me up near the San Jose airport and drop me off at my hotel in Montezuma (and vice versa).
 I usually use "Montezuma Expeditions" and they have good hotel packages if you're arriving later in the day and need to stay the night (they only do the hotel at the SJO airport end) and they aren't fancy, although I really like Casa Tago in Alajuela sometimes the offer that hotel, if they don't sometimes it's $5-$10 to upgrade.

 Once I'm in Montezuma, usually the only thing I want a car for is to go over to watch the sunset on the other side (the easiest way is via Cobano, but I've read there is a shortcut through Delicias that I haven't done yet, so ask if adventurous).
 Otherwise, I don't really need it.
 So if you do get an ATV rental for a day, be sure to catch sunset in St. Teresa.
 I've driven all around the south end of the peninsula in the ATV (Montezuma to Cabo Blanco to Santa Teresa to Manzinillo to Paquera and to Cobano for gas and back to Montezuma).